phalpern/WG21-halpern/vector-execution-models.md

 the language such that, e.g., a compound statement is decomposed into a series of (nested) statements and an `if` statement is decomposed into a conditional expression, a statement to be executed in the **true** case, and a statement to be executed in the **false** case.
+Depending on the model, an actual proposal might need to define the granularity of a primitive step.

 Vector Lanes and Gangs
 ----------------------

-In serial code, the steps within a block are executed one at a time by a single execution unit until control leaves the block.
+In serial code, the steps within a block are executed as if one at a time by a single execution unit until control leaves the block.

+In vectorized code, a single step can be executed concurrently on data items from consecutive iterations, with each data item occupying a *lane* in the registers of the vector execution unit.
+(The simultaneous processing of multiple lanes of data creates the illusion that there is an execution unit dedicated to each lane, but that is not physically the case for SIMD hardware.)

-In vectorized code, the steps within a single iteration of a loop are also executed one at a time by a single execution unit.
-However, multiple iterations of that loop can be executed simultaneously, each by a separate execution unit called a *lane*.
-Borrowing from the ISPC documentation, we will refer to a group of simultaneously-executing lanes as a *gang*.
-The number of lanes in a gang, VL, is an *unspecified* implementation quantity and might be as small as 1 for code that has not been vectorized.
-VL can be queried by the program, but such a query weakens the abstraction.
+Borrowing from the documentation for the Intel SPMD Program Compiler ([ISPC][]), we will refer to a group of simultaneously-executing lanes as a *gang*.
+The number of lanes in a gang, VL, is an implementation quantity (possibly unspecified in the language) and might be as small as 1 for code that has not been vectorized.
 A vector loop executes in chunks of VL sequential iterations, with each iteration assigned to a lane.
-The chunks need not all be the same size (have the same VL); it is common for the first and/or last chunk to be smaller than the rest (e.g., for peeling and remainder loops).
+The chunks need not all be the same size (have the same VL); it is common in SIMD implementations for the first and/or last chunk to be smaller than the rest (e.g., for peeling and remainder loops).

 The lanes in a gang are indexed from 0 to VL-1.
 Lanes with smaller indexes within the same gang are referred to as _earlier than_ or _previous to_ lanes